jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 ## Expected Impact

 # Remove IPv4 from AS Operator

-This is the last step in shutting down IPv4
+This is the last step in shutting down IPv4, remove IPv4 routes from all AS operator.

 ## Expected Impact

+	Smaller core Internet routers.
+	Reduced operating costs.

 # Security considerations